bansalshivam/Test_Images/GnuCashApkAutomaiton.md

 - **Build Automation** : Maven
 - **Mobile app automation lib** : Appium
 - **Test Manager** : TestNG
-- **Reporting Framerork** : Extent Reports
+- **Reporting Framework** : Extent Reports
 - **IDE** : Eclipse

-### Prerequistes To Run Tests
+### Prerequisites To Run Tests
 ---
 - Java should be installed on the system and $JAVA_HOME / Maven(mvn) should be configured.
-- Change the device name and platfrom version according the device attached to the system.
+- Change the device name and platform version according the device attached to the system.

 ### Steps to run test